Estimated reading time: 6 minutes

 This principle is fundamental to accrual accounting, the accounting method most businesses use.

-With the matching principle, expenses are recognized in the period they are incurred, not necessarily when cash is paid.
+With the matching principle, depreciation and expenses are allowed to reduce taxable gains in the early years in the period they are incurred, not necessarily when cash is paid.

 For example, if a company provides a service to a customer in December but receives payment in January, the revenue would be recognized in December, when the service was provided.